m4gh3/FastVideoDSEncoderLinux/readme.md

 FastVideoDS EncoderLinux
 ===================
-This is a fork of the [Gericom](https://github.com/Gericom)'s Encoder for the FastVideoDS format.
+This is a fork of [Gericom](https://github.com/Gericom)'s Encoder for the FastVideoDS format.

-The aim of this fork is to make as easy as possible to use FastVideoDSEncoder on Linux As of now only a build as a binary containing all the dependencies is available ( so no need to install ffmpeg or .NET )
+The aim of this fork is to make as easy as possible to use FastVideoDSEncoder on Linux

+As of now only a build as a binary containing all the dependencies is available ( so no need to install ffmpeg or .NET )

 Use [FastVideoDS Player](https://github.com/Gericom/FastVideoDSPlayer) to play back the encoded videos.